 Step 1: Create Cloud Resources

 2. Create a verification subnet in each VPC.
-These subnets cannot communicate with each other through VPC peering connections, but can communicate through the enterprise router to verify the communications between the VPCs and enterprise router during the replacement.
+These subnets cannot communicate with each other through VPC peering connections, but can communicate through the enterprise router to verify the communications between the VPCs and enterprise router during the migration.

 3. Create an ECS in each verification subnet.
 Log in to the ECS and use ping to verify communications between the VPCs and enterprise router.